perforce/p4prometheus/INSTALL.md

 * Instead of Node Exporter use: [WMI Exporter](https://github.com/martinlindhe/wmi_exporter/releases)
 * P4Prometheus has a Windows executable: [P4prometheus Executable](https://github.com/perforce/p4prometheus/releases)

 For testing it is recommended just to run the various executables from command line first and test with Prometheus and Grafana.
+This allows you to test with firewalls/ports/access rights etc.
+When it is all working, you can wrap up and install each binary as a Service as noted below.

 ## WMI Exporter on Windows